End of an era: Edina's Perkins closes for good

 "Fussy old man," he joked.

 Humphries started a Bible study group 40 years ago that met at Perkins.
 Over the years, he said, he watched groups of Muslims go to Perkins to break their Ramadan fast.
-His three sons grew up going there, he said, and when his 90-year-old wife Margo — who has lived in a memory care facility for the last nine months — recently stopped with an aide for lunch, the servers "fawned over her," he said.
+His three sons grew up going there, he said, and when his 90-year-old wife, Margot — who has lived in a memory care facility for the last nine months — recently stopped in with an aide for lunch, the servers "fawned over her," he said.

 The Edina Perkins also was the No. 1 stop after Friday night high school football games.
 Kids from Edina High would walk the few blocks to the restaurant, followed by families and finally the team, filling the entire restaurant.

+Four women who met in a grief-support group for parents who have lost a child started coming to the Edina Perkins 16 years ago and returned one last time Tuesday to the place where they had helped each other heal.

+"We noticed we were laughing more than we were crying," said Mary Middlecamp, after the group posed for a picture outside the restaurant.

 A men's group from Christ Presbyterian Church, which met every week at Perkins, posed for a photo Tuesday with Dan Gruendeman, a server for 23 years.
 They came with their families every Christmas to give Gruendeman a gift, and did the same Tuesday.
-"We've had Dan from Day One," said Dave Appelhof, one of the group of a half-dozen regulars.
+"We've had Dan from Day One," said Dave Appelhof, one of a half-dozen regulars in the group.

 "It's a family restaurant in more ways than one," Gruendeman said.
 "Family style, and people end up being your family."

-Jen Gahilardi of New Brighton has worked as a server at 25 different Perkins locations, but said Edina was her favorite.
-"I love the people here and the employees are like family," she said.
+Jen Ghilardi of New Brighton has worked as a server at 25 Perkins locations, but said Edina was her favorite.
+"I love the people here, and the employees are like family," she said.
 "A lot of the guests, they come in every day, sometimes twice a day, sometimes three times a day."

 Perkins will remove equipment and fixtures over the next few weeks before vacating the site.
 The building is expected to be demolished in March or April, with construction of the new development to follow.
 Employees have been grieving the impending loss the past few weeks, and many plan to return this spring to watch the demolition.